… or did I just make poor-looking molded keys?

 The case of an unrefurbishable(lolwurd) C116

-Guys from Agenda create awesome demos as you can see on Pouet so I was like ... of course, I will have a look at it and help out my fellow demosceners :D
+Guys from Agenda create awesome demos as you can see on Pouet so I was like … of course, I will have a look at it and help out my fellow demosceners 😀

-It took me a while to figure out how wrong I was :D
+It took me a while to figure out how wrong I was 😀

-A lot was broken in this Commodore but let me start from ... the start? :P
+A lot was broken in this Commodore but let me start from … the start? 😛

-A keyboard PCB in a C116s is held by plastic poles that are melted after mounting.
-It is built as a piece that wasn't meant to be ever disassembled.
-Someone figured out that metal wires can replace original design by simply melting 'em into keyboards case.
-The idea itself was great but ... the temperature used by original modder was a bit too high resulting in a lot of charred plastic.
+A keyboard PCB in a C116 is held by plastic poles that are melted after mounting.
+It is built as a piece that wasn’t meant to be ever disassembled.
+Someone figured out that metal wires can replace original design by simply melting ’em into a keyboard case.
+The idea itself was great but … the temperature used by the original modder was a bit too high resulting in a lot of charred plastic.

 Another problem that I’ve found was an “upgrade” of graphite pads that was supposed to sort out contact problems.

-Well, maybe it worked at the very beginning but definitely stopped working with time.
+Well, maybe it worked at the very beginning but stopped working with time.
 Here is why:

-LM7805 voltage regulator had some issues sticking to a mobo and that was one of the first things that I've repaired in order to check what is really going on with this machine.
-Without supplied voltage, not much can be diagnosed or can it? :D
+LM7805 voltage regulator had some issues sticking to a mobo and that was one of the first things that I repaired to check what is going on with this machine.
+Without supplied voltage, not much can be diagnosed, or can it? 😀

-String told me that he'd desoldered some weird mod from this PCB near RF modulator area so next step was to fix traces and install original modulator which I've borrowed from a dead C16 motherboard since it shares the very same design
+String told me that he’d desoldered some weird mod from this PCB near the RF modulator area so the next step was to fix traces and install the original modulator which I’ve borrowed from a dead C16 motherboard since it shares the very same design

 TED chip was tested in another machine so I was sure that it works, but I didn’t have a working CPU.
 Instead, I’ve installed a 6510 from Commodore 64 with an adapter and hacked ROM.